 - Use iron-on patches in various sizes and shapes.

 - Use buttons or French knots.

-- The "Sock Tuckers" shown here can help you sort your socks and hosiery.
+- Small plastic "sock tuckers" or "sock locks" (pictured at left) can help you sort your socks and hosiery.
 You can also use them to keep your socks matched during laundering.
-They are available from various specialty catalogs.

 - Father James Warnke: Living a Well-Integrated Life